-The government is providing additional funding of £150 million per year from academic year 2013-2014 to 2015-2016 in order to improve the provision of physical education (P.E.) and sport in primary schools.
+The government is providing additional funding of £150 million per year from academic year 2013-2014 in order to improve the provision of physical education (P.E.) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Median and Sport – is allocated to primary schools.
-The school will receive £9025 for this current year.
 This money is ring-fenced and therefore can only be spent on provision of P.E. and sport in schools.